-One of our favorite fair foods is really easy to make at home!
-Make savory State Fair Sausage, Peppers, and Onions on the grill, deliciously loaded into rolls.
+One of our favorite fair foods is so easy to make at home!
+Make savory State Fair Sausage and Peppers on the grill with plenty of onions.

-My favorite part of going to the fair is the ridiculously indulgent food.
-Sometimes we just can’t get to the fair because of other plans or a lack of cash.
-For these times—and any time of the year, really—it’s a perfect opportunity to make our own State Fair Sausage, Peppers, and Onions at home.
-I go with bratwurst sausages that are simmered in beer before they hit the grill.
+My favorite part of going to the state fair is the ridiculously indulgent food.
+Sometimes though, we just can’t get to the fair because of other plans or a lack of cash.
+These times—and any time of the year, really—are perfect opportunities to make Sausage and Peppers at home.
+They're made with bratwurst sausages simmered in beer before they hit the grill.

 Jump to:

-Ah, I can picture it now: the smoke and heavenly aroma of grilling meat and veggies wafting through the fairgrounds.
-It's almost like there are wispy fingers of smoke drawing us closer and closer.
+Ah, I can almost smell it: the heavenly aroma of grilling meat and veggies wafting through the fairgrounds.
+It's almost like there are wispy fingers of smoke drawing us closer and closer to that sausage and peppers stand.

 How long do sausages take to grill?

-Because the bratwurst sausages are raw, they must be cooked long enough to reach an internal temperature of 160°F. To help get them to this temperature faster without bursting or burning, I first par-cook the sausages using a little beer bath on the stovetop.
+Because the bratwurst sausages are raw, they must be cooked long enough to reach an internal temperature of 160°F. To help get them to this temperature faster without bursting, burning, or drying out I first par-cook the sausages using a little beer bath on the stovetop.

 Just five minutes of simmering gives the meat a headstart while keeping them moist, and infuses them with a flavor from the brew.
 After this, the sausages only need another 5-10 minutes on the grill where they get crispy edges and lovely grill marks.